 -

-Have any significant new laws which materially impact real estate investors and lenders come into force since December 2022 or are there any major anticipated new laws which are expected to materially impact them in the near future?
+Have any significant new laws which materially impact real estate investors and lenders come into force since December 2023 or are there any major anticipated new laws which are expected to materially impact them in the near future?

-The New Land Registry Act focuses on the following: (i) electronic land registry system by digitalizing and upgrading the registration and administration process (easier electronic access to registered data, alerts in case of administrational steps are due); (ii) updating and verification of data from other publicly authentic sources (e.g. the database for addresses); abandoning the current paper-based bureaucratic regime, providing full scale of administration electronically (enabling quick automatized decisions and registrations) and (iii) overall “codex –type” registration meaning that the New Land Registry Act covers all the rights, facts and data that can be registered instead of having to review several specialised acts.
-The New Land Registry Act will require additional trainings and increased liability insurance cover for lawyers to be entitled to be eligible to assist clients in the new real estate registration system.
+The New Land Registry Act focuses on the following: (i) electronic land registry system by digitalizing and upgrading the registration and administration process (easier electronic access to registered data, alerts in case of administrational steps are due); (ii) updating and verification of data from other publicly authentic sources (e.g. the database for addresses); mitigating the current paper-based bureaucratic regime, providing full scale of administration electronically (enabling quick automatized decisions and registrations) and (iii) overall “codex –type” registration meaning that the New Land Registry Act covers all the rights, facts and data that can be registered instead of having to review several specialised acts.
+The New Land Registry Act will require additional trainings and increased liability insurance cover for lawyers to be eligible to assist clients in the new real estate registration system.

 -

-How is ownership of real estate proved?
+How is ownership of real estate proved and are ownership records available for public inspection?

 All real properties located in Hungary are registered in the centrally organized land registry system, which is supervised by the minister heading the Prime Minister’s Office.
-The land registry system is composed of district land registry offices, which separately maintain local land registers for each village, town, and for Budapest districts.
+The land registry system is composed of district land registries, which separately maintain local land registers for each village, town, and for Budapest districts.

 All real properties are given a so-called “topographical lot number”, by which they are registered in the land registry system.
 The land registry is for registering, maintaining and updating the physical and legal data of all Hungarian real properties, including their basic physical characteristics, their cadastral maps, the rights and obligations as well as the relevant legal facts relating to the properties.